OctopusDeploy/blog/blog/2021-08/rfc-second-ecs-integration-with-octopus/index.md

 ## When will this be released?

-Work on milestone two is scheduled to start once milestone one has been completed.
+Work on milestone two is scheduled to start after milestone one has been completed.
 We don't have a release date yet, so keep an eye on the [blog](https://octopus.com/blog/) for further announcements.

 ## We want your feedback